 PrEP won’t guard against other sexually transmitted infections (STIs) such as hepatitis B, syphilis or gonorrhoea, so it’s important to also use condoms while taking the drug.
 PrEP isn’t without side effects, either: when starting the medication, it’s common to experience symptoms such as nausea, dizziness, headaches, fatigue and stomach cramps.
 Some people may experience few to no side effects, while for others the symptoms usually go away within a few weeks.

-The date for listing PrEP on the PBS has not been announced but it’s expected that eligible people will be able to access PrEP at the new, subsidised cost some time before mid-2018.
-You should talk to your doctor or GP about whether PrEP is right for you, and they will be able to prescribe it through the PBS to eligible Australian residents with a Medicare card.
+You should talk to your doctor or GP about whether PrEP is right for you, and they will be able to prescribe it through the PBS from April 1 to eligible Australian residents with a Medicare card.